Tributes paid to surgeon killed in South Africa who trained at Edinburgh University

 Dr Teoh then moved on to work around the UK, and in 2021 won an international prize for his research into the treatment of ankle fractures.

-He leaves behind a wife and a two-year-old son.
-A JustGiving page set up to support his young family has raised more than £25,000.
+A JustGiving page set up to support his wife and two-year-old son has raised more than £25,000.

 The British Orthopaedic Foot and Ankle Society said in a tribute: “He was remembered by colleagues past and present as a kind, gentle person, a dedicated and talented surgeon and a rising star of the foot and ankle world who had already made a big impact in the British and European Foot and Ankle Societies.